Aareevs/Focus-Time-Extension/README.md

 # Focus Time — Screen Time Tracker & Topic Blocker

-A modern Manifest Microsoft Edge extension to help you stay focused with screen time tracking, topic-based blocking powered by Google Gemini, and a custom blocklist with recommended sites.
+A modern Manifest V3 Chrome extension to help you stay focused with screen time tracking, topic-based blocking powered by Google Gemini, and a custom blocklist with recommended sites.

-**Credits To Sirwagya Shekhar(@Sirwagya) for providing layout and baseline**

 ## Features
 - **Modern Dark UI** with glass-morphism effects and vibrant gradients